arXiv-research/DevLab-III-1/README.md

 # devLab-3
-The directory and repository of fundamental machine-learning algorithms in research and development.
+A repository of fundamental machine-learning algorithms/principles in research and development.